nikhil550/fabric-samples/auction/ascending-auction/README.md

 The listener will notify the application when a new auction has been created.
 The auction administrator will then query the auction on blockchain ledger to learn the item that the auction is selling.
 After the auction has started, the auction administrator follows a logic that allows the organization to fill as many asks from its sellers for the highest possible price:

 - When a new round is created, the application reads the bids from buyers for the item being sold by the auction.
 Any bids that are above the round price are added to the auction round.
 - When a new round is created, the application also reads the asks for the item from the organizations sellers.
-Any asks that are below round price are added to the auction round.
+Any asks that are below the round price are added to the auction round.
 - When the quantity sold is less than demand in the round with the highest price, the application will try to create a new round.
 - If the quantity sold is the same as demand in the round with the highest price, the application will try to close the auction.